 ⚠️ Make sure you have met the requirements of configuring a Pod Disruption Budget (PDB).

 ⚠️ If your volume does not have any replicas, the rolling upgrades feature will not start on any StorageOS node until you have one or more replicas on all your volumes.

-⚠️ This feature supports the following platforms: Google Anthos, Google GKE with future support to be expanded to Amazon EKS, Openshift and Rancher.
+⚠️ This feature supports the following platforms: Google Anthos, and Google GKE with future support to be expanded to Amazon EKS, Openshift, and Rancher.

 ⚠️ Using Ondat for the internal registry is not recommended.
 OpenShift requires the internal registry to be available but Ondat volumes may become unavailable during the upgrade.

-Step 1 - Enable Node Manager & Upgrade Guard
+Step 1 - Enable Node Manager & Node Guard

 - Add the following lines to the